Garretson, SD – History

 The sodbusters started settling in the area in the 1850′s.
 We were known as part of Dakota Territory.
 The native vegetation in the area then was tall prairie grass with a few trees along rivers.
 Much of the soil is the clay-loam type which is among the richest found anywhere.
 The average rainfall for this area is 22-26 inches per year to help produce bountiful crops.
 The lack of rainfall, no matter how good the soil is, affects not only the farm economy, but also that of a rural town.
 The world food market greatly controls the prices the farmers get for their products.

 Corn, soybean, oats and alfalfa hay are the most common crops grown here.
 Like any industry, farming has changed considerably over the years.
 The sodbuster used horses for his power to pull two row equipment.
 Tractors used today can range up to 400 horse-power (or more) engines.
 Even 31 row planters can be spotted in fields but 12 row is more common.
 At one time every farm had a few chickens, hogs and cows.
-Today much of this livestock is raised in corporate facilities.

 Driving around the rural areas, you will occasionally spot redwood signs stating that the site is a Bi-Centennial Homestead farm.
 That means descendents of pioneers who homesteaded the land still farm there today.